 Your photographer should have an active role in planning your schedule, whether that's through consultations with you or with your wedding planner, if you have one.
 Family photos can generally be captured in around 2 minutes per grouping, but there are a couple of exceptions to this, talked about later on.

 You don't need an image with every cousin, nephew, uncle, 3rd aunt once removed and their kids.
 At least not during the family photos.
 I always encourage brides to stick to immediate family (parents, grandparents, and siblings).
 With some mixed and larger families, these simple groupings alone can take a really long time.
-The extended family can have photos taken during the reception, just let your photographer know that you want to get some images with those groups, and talk about when they will be best accomplished.
+The extended family can have photos taken during the reception, just let your photographer know that you want to get some images with those groups, and talk about when they could best be accomplished.

 Some couples may balk at the idea of not having the extended family in the photographs.
 That's okay!
 Especially for really close families, they can be an integral part of your family support structure.
 Just be prepared for the next issue to crop up.